Winston Churchill in politics, 1900–1939: The start of the war

 On 31 July 1914, Churchill ordered the seizure of the two Turkish battleships (Reşadiye and Sultan Osman I) then under construction in Britain.
 Although this decision was probably a wise one, the way the order was carried out was not.
 The ships were boarded without negotiations with Turkey or compensation, and the British placed guards on one of the battleships to prevent Turkish sailors from boarding.
 The order probably helped propel Turkey into alliance with Germany.
 (Two German warships arriving in Turkey, the Goeben and the Breslau, were portrayed as replacements.)
 Churchill later defended himself referring to the negotiations that the Germans were starting with the Young Turks.
-But Britain was also negotiating with Turkey at the same time and on 18 August Turkey declared neutrality.
+However Britain was also negotiating with Turkey at the same time and on 18 August Turkey declared neutrality.

 Admiral Beatty wrote to his wife that Churchill should either give the Admiralty his full attention or leave it alone, but his "flying about and putting his finger to pies which do not concern him is bound to lead to disaster".
 Churchill believed that he had "special knowledge" and an ability to improvise solutions, but others saw it as megalomania.